Discover more from An Ordinary Disaster

 I’d also point to

-and her podcast, which often speaks with depth and fairness to these issues.and finally, groups like EVRYMAN and many others that are explicitly designed to provide community for men, and the opportunity for men to practice with each other.
+and her podcast, which often speaks with depth and fairness to these issues, as does in her outstanding book, The Flowering Wand.…and finally, to groups like EVRYMAN and many others that are explicitly designed to provide community for men, and the opportunity for men to practice with each other.

 I’m not much of a pop-culture expert, but of course there are plenty of men in the public eye who manage to incorporate macho and sensitive, strong and emotional, thinking and feeling, providing and protecting and collaborating and communicating—consider Ewan MacGregor, Brad Pitt, Ed Norton, Harrison Ford’s Indiana Jones and Han Solo characters—even the fucking Fonz for gawdsake—the uber-cool, macho dude in the leather jacket who made out with both of the Tuscadero sisters (Leather and Pinky—perhaps even at once!), was often found deep in introspective conversation with Mr C., tender tears in his soft, dark eyes.